Frequently Asked Questions

 I submitted an attestation previously for my facility and received the credit in the past, do I have to re-submit an attestation?

-Yes.
-Prior year attestations will not be valid after 2017.
-To continue receiving the CA Industry Assistance Credit, you will again need to recertify your business’s eligibility through an online attestation form by September 30, 2017.
+Industry Credit in 2018, you will you will again need to recertify your business’s eligibility through an online attestation form by September 30, 2018 in order to receive the credit in 2019.
 All facilities must attest by this deadline unless they report to ARB under its Mandatory Reporting Regulation.

 Where can I find the electric Service Agreement ID(s) for my facility?